 - Heat butter in a large, heavy-bottomed skillet (preferably cast iron) over medium-high heat then add mushrooms.
 Saute until the mushrooms release their liquid, the liquid cooks off, and the mushrooms are golden brown, 5-7 minutes.
 Season with homemade seasoned salt and pepper then add garlic and continue to saute until garlic is very fragrant, 1-2 minutes.

-- Meanwhile, carefully wipe out skillet with a wet paper towel or dish cloth - we want to remove any little bits of garlic that may remain in the skillet - then add extra virgin olive oil and heat over medium-high heat.
+- Meanwhile, carefully wipe out the skillet with a wet paper towel to remove any bits of garlic that might remain in the bottom, as they will burn and turn bitter when pan-frying the shallots.
+Add extra virgin olive oil then heat over medium-high heat.
 Once the oil is hot, add half the shallots then fry until golden brown, 2-3 minutes, stirring often.
-Remove shallots to prepared paper towel-lined plate to drain then sprinkle with salt.
+Remove shallots to paper towel-lined plate to drain then sprinkle with salt.
 Fry/drain/salt remaining shallots.

 - Top bubbling casserole with fried shallots then bake for an additional 5 minutes.
 Let casserole cool for 10 minutes then scoop onto plates and serve.